qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .. note:: The tools are not enabled if the map view is in geographic coordinates.

-.. index:: Create new layers; New Shapefile Layer, Create new layers; New SpatiaLite Layer, Create new layers; New GPX Layer
+.. index:: Create new layers
+.. index:: Shapefile, SpatiaLite, GPX

 .. _sec_create_vector: